peyao/docs/docs/dtgateway.md

 For information on configuring security see [dtGateway security](dtgateway_security.md) guide.

+## System Alerts

+The DT Gateway System Alerts System allows the user to set arbitrary system alerts using JavaScript with the values in the PubSub websocket topics.
+The alerts are being emailed to a specified address. dtGateway includes an alerting facility to trigger an email alert when some condition is detected.
+Alerts are created via the **PUT /ws/v2/systemAlerts/alerts/{name}** documented in the [REST API](dtgateway_api.md).
+For more detail documentation on System Alerts, please refer to [this document](dtgateway_systemalerts.md).

 ## Rest API

 Here is an example of using the curl command to access dtGateway’s REST API to get the details of a physical operator with ID=40 of application instance with ID=application_1442448722264_14891, assuming dtGateway is listening at localhost:9090